Ready to learn?

 Grüessech (West Switzerland) [ɡʁyːˈzɛç] Hello

-Eine Klatsche haben [ˈklat͡ʃə] To be crazy
+Eine Klatsche haben [ˈklat͡ʃə] To be wild

 Hast du sie nicht mehr alle? [hast duː ziː nɪçt meːɐ̯ ˈalə] Have you lost your mind?